Information for Parents

 Times are tough.
 Investing in a college education is a bigger decision than ever, but never has that investment been more important to your son or daughter's future earnings and job security.
-The average college graduate earns over $1,000,000 more in a lifetime than a worker with only a high school diploma.
+The average college graduate earns more than $1 million more in a lifetime than a worker with only a high school diploma.

 - Talk with your student about paying for college.
 Students and parents often have very different ideas about how tuition bills and other expenses will be paid.
 Set and communicate clear expectations for your child if you want them to contribute by working a part-time job during school or sticking to a strict budget.

 - Learn about financial aid options, including parent loans.
 Depending on your Expected Family Contribution (EFC) and other factors, your student may qualify for other programs such as grants and scholarships.

 - Help your student gain financial independence.
 Involve them in discussions and decisions related to paying for their education.
 Encourage them to make smart financial decisions.

 - Be aware of tax benefits for families with a student in college.